andrewjscott/pands-proect2021-/README.md

 plt.savefig('Boxplot.png')
 plt.clf()
 ```
 While the four histogram plots above were generated separately, it is also possible to generate multiple plots on one image[28].
 This is achieved by first transforming the dataframe so that all the variables are listed in the same column using the melt method[29].
-The resulting dataframe, given the variable name iris_melt, has 600 rows, and 3 columns for species, variable (what was measured e.g. sepal length), and value (the measurement e.g. 5.1).
+The resulting dataframe, given the variable name iris_melt, has 600 rows, and three columns for species, variable (what was measured e.g. sepal length), and value (the measurement e.g. 5.1).
 The seaborn method set_style allows us to choose the plot aesthetics, with “whitegrid” giving us a clear and simple plot with a white background and horizonta grid lines[30].

 Another seaborn method, catplot, allows us to generate multiple plots on one image[31].
 To customise the output the following arguments were used - The dataframe used is the iris_melt dataframe.
 The “species” is shown along the x-axis by assigning it to x, while the new column generated by the iris_melt transformation of “value” is assigned to y for it to be used as the y-axis.
 This would have been much harder to achieve had we used the original iris dataframe where the values are in different columns.
 By assigning “variable” to col, we ensure that each variable gets its own separate plot.
 Many kinds of plots can be generated using the catplot method, and in this instance to make a boxplot, we specify the kind as “box”.
-Finally, col_wrap set to 2 means that 2 plots will be generated side by side before moving to a new row.
-Since we have two plots, this means we get a neat output of 2 plots on two rows.
+Finally, col_wrap set to 2 means that two plots will be generated side by side before moving to a new row.
+Since we have two plots, this means we get a neat output of two plots on two rows.

-## Boxplots of the Iris Dataset
+## Boxplots of the *Iris* Dataset
 ![alt text](https://raw.githubusercontent.com/andrewjscott/pands-project2021/main/Boxplot.png "Boxplots of the Iris dataset")

-From these boxplots we can again see how the petal sizes for Iris setosa are smaller and have a narrower range of values than Iris versicolor and Iris virginica, who share some overlap.
-We can also see a number of outliers among all variables, most notably the petal values for Iris setosa, while the sepal length of one Iris virginica is significantly smaller than the other recorded values for that species.
+From these boxplots we can again see how the petal sizes for *Iris setosa* are smaller and have a narrower range of values than *Iris versicolor* and *Iris virginica*, who share some overlap.
+We can also see a number of outliers among all variables, most notably the petal values for *Iris setosa*, while the sepal length of one *Iris virginica* is significantly smaller than the other recorded values for that species.

 # Violin plot
 A violin plot is a plot type that combines the information from both the boxplot and the distribution curves of the histogram[32].
 The black box in the center of each violin is the information represented by the boxplots, with the thinner lines being the boxplot whiskers.
 The distribution curve is then plotted alongside the boxplot, and the curve is mirrored on the opposite side which leads to the violin-esque shape.
 Violin plots won't tell us anything we haven't already learned from the plots we already have, but they are a useful alternative for times when space is limited, and can be generated using the following code.